Our research interests are broad and the list below is not exhaustive.

 Small wintering birds should at the same time be as fat as possible to avoid starvation and as lean as possible to escape predators – a trade-off that may not be evident in non-flying organisms.
 Some species of wintering passerines can store energy also externally in the form of hoarded food.
 These extra reserves make it possible to spend the winter in environments that are extreme for small animals, such as the northern part of the taiga zone with short days and long periods with temperatures between -20°C and -30°C. These adverse conditions combine with low availability of the food that these birds normally eat, such as seeds and invertebrates.
 We study energy regulation in such wintering passerines both theoretically and empirically.

-This project proposes to apply evolutionary theory and modeling in the study of political and societal change.
+This project proposes to apply evolutionary theory and modelling in the study of political and societal change.
 This is done by combining "formal theory" from the social sciences with the evolutionary theory of the "meme".
 We currently study the following problems:

 - The evolution of institutions, in particular the diffusion of democracy on a world scale.
 A memetic study focuses on the liberal and socialist ideas and ideologies that motivated political action and lead to democratic institution-building.